cluelessjoe/jooq-flyway-typesafe-migration/README.md

 * generating the new model, with version 21,
 * a migration script inserting data in the table, with version 22, based on model version 21.

-## Work in progress

-The runner isn't coded yet.

 ## Just a Proof Of Concept

 The current code isn't really production ready.